Ellen Tittel

-Ellen Tittel (later Wellmann, later Wessinghage, born 28 June 1948) is a retired West German middle-distance runner who specialized in the 1500 m event.
+Ellen Tittel (later Wellmann, later Wessinghage, 28 June 1948 – 7 October 2023) was a West German middle-distance runner who specialized in the 1500 m event.
 She won the European indoor title in 1973, placing third in 1975, and had another third-place finish at the 1971 European Outdoor Championships.
 She reached the 1500 m finals at the 1972 and 1976 Summer Olympics, but abandoned the 1972 race due to stomach cramps.
 In 1971 she helped to set a new world record in the 4 × 800 m relay.

-Domestically Tittel set a national record in 1969 and won the national title in 1970-76.
-In 1975 she was chosen the German Sportspersonality of the Year.
+Domestically Tittel set a national record in 1969 and won the national title in 1970–76.
+In 1975 she was chosen the West German Sportspersonality of the Year.

+Tittel won the British WAAA Championships title in the 1500 metres event at the 1972 WAAA Championships.

-Tittel is a lawyer by profession.
+Tittel was a lawyer by profession.
 Before turning to athletics she tried gymnastics, but found it too boring.
 She married two fellow Olympic middle-distance runners, first Paul-Heinz Wellmann, and a few years later Thomas Wessinghage.
-With Wessinghage she has a son Daniel.
+With Wessinghage she had a son Daniel.
+She died on 7 October 2023, at the age of 75.